-Athletically Related Financial Aid: Athletic scholarships are awarded by NCAA Divisions I and II colleges and universities.
-Division III colleges and universities do not award financial aid based on athletic ability, but you may be eligible to receive academic scholarships or need-based financial aid.
+Athletically Related Financial Aid: Athletic scholarships are awarded by NCAA Divisions I and II colleges/universities.
+Division III colleges/universities do not award scholarships based on athletic ability, but you may be eligible to receive academic scholarships or need-based financial aid.